zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/fields/button-reset.md

 ## Integration

 1. Access a Builder layout and [create](../../setup#creating-a-form) a Form Area.
-1. Add a Button Element from the Form Essentials group and a Button Reset element as it child.
+1. Add a Button Element from the Form Essentials group and a Button Reset element as its child.

 {% partial file="ytp-formarea-field-integration.md" variables={preset: $markdoc.frontmatter.preset} /%}